 Plantar fasciitis a condition that causes the victim pain in the heel or bottom of the foot.
 It usually starts out really painful in the when you take the first steps in the morning, then eases gradually as you go about your day.
 The seriousness of the condition is worsened by the statistics.
-One in every three people have plantar fasciitis.
+One in every three people has plantar fasciitis.
 Without further to say, let’s look at some of the best shoes for nurses with plantar fasciitis.

 Nurses are on their feet practically all throughout their shifts which may run over 12 hours.
 A nurse with this condition needs shoes that are built for comfort so as to help alleviate the pain.
-In this feature we review some of the best options currently on the market.
+In this feature, we review some of the best options currently on the market.

 1. New Balance Women’s WX608v4